uktrade/cf-metrics-exporter/README.md

 | Variable        | Description | Example |
 | ---             | ---         | ---     |
 | `PORT`          | The port for the application to listen on | `8080`

+## Behaviour

+There is a sleeps between calls to the API, the lengths of which are determined by the `X-RateLimit-Limit`, `X-RateLimit-Remaining` and `X-RateLimit-Reset` headers returned from CloudFoundry.
+The sleep lengths are calculated so the requests can go as fast as possible without hitting a `429: Too Many Requests` error.